Tutorial on Saving Tapes

 For further reading, the May 1976 issue of the HP Journal is recommended.
 Although the tape drives introduced in this issue are those of the 2644A terminals, the basic principles of the DC100 tapes which are described in detail apply to the 9845 series as well.

-There is no buit-in support for reading SIF tapes in the internal 9845 tape drives, however there is a special SIF binary program provided as part of the 9845 General Utilities package as well as of the 85 to 9835/9845 Data Utilities package, which implements the most important commands for reading SIF tapes even in 9845 tape drives.
+There is no buit-in support for reading SIF tapes in the 9845 OS firmware, however there is a special SIF binary program provided as part of the 9845 General Utilities package as well as of the 85 to 9835/9845 Data Utilities package, which implements the most important commands for reading SIF tapes even in 9845 tape drives.

 The first 5 records on the first track are reserved.
 The first record (record 0) is not used.
 The next 2 records hold the directory information and the following 2 records hold a spare copy of the directory, just for the case the first directory is not readable.
 So the space available for file data is limited to max.
 847 records or 211.75 kBytes.